gugi9000/foosball/README.md

 # foosball
-A rating calculator for the office foosball league
+A ratings calculator for the office foosball league

-Maintains a leader board using a ratings system, BBT, based on SkillScore and Elo.
+Maintains a leader board using a ratings system, BBT;
+based on Glicko, SkillScore and Elo.

 The more games you play the less variance on your rating.
 Compete against better rated player (and win) to improve your rating the most.

-It seems more far when not everyone has time to play as often as others.
-Also those who have a good streak still cannot rest on their laurels.
+This is more fair when some don't have as much time to play as as others.
+Also those who have a good streak cannot rest on their laurels for long.

 We are currently testing the software in-house with a lot of games.
 Figuring out what makes sense and what doesn't.